-This Sheet Pan Shrimp Boil is not only delicious, the easy cooking and clean up makes enjoying this meal even easier afterwards.
-This seafood bake is a family favorite of ours, and it’s so easy even your younger chefs can make this recipe.
+This Sheet-Pan Shrimp Boil is delicious, but the easy cooking and clean-up are my favorite aspect of this recipe.
+This seafood bake is a favorite in our family family, and it’s so easy even your younger chefs can make this recipe.

-You’ll love this Weight Watchers sheet pan meal because you can enjoy a real treat without using too many of your daily points allowance.
+You’ll love this sheet-pan meal because it lets you enjoy a real treat without using too much of your daily points allowance or calories.
+With vegetables and plenty of filling protein, you’ll feel great after eating it.

 Sheet Pan Shrimp Boil: Easy Dinner Recipe

-A traditional shrimp boil is a seafood boil that is typically cooked in a huge soup pot.
-Seafood boils are traditionally done outside, often right near the water where seafood is caught.
+A traditional shrimp boil is a seafood meal typically cooked in a giant soup pot.
+Seafood boils are traditionally done outside, often near the water where the seafood is caught.

-Get a similar flavor and make it even easier with our sheet pan version that doesn’t even require boiling water.
+Get a similar flavor and make it even easier with our sheet pan version, which doesn’t require boiling water.

 Answers to Frequently Asked Questions (FAQ) about Shrimp Boil Recipes

-Here are the questions we receive the most often about this easy WW dinner recipe to use any night of the week.
+Here are the questions we often receive about this easy WW dinner recipe to use any night of the week.

-Shrimp boils vary slightly, but most contain some variation of shrimp, different seafood, sausage, corn, lemon wedges and potatoes.
+Shrimp boils vary slightly, but most contain some variation of shrimp, different seafood, sausage, corn, lemon wedges, and potatoes.
 The ingredients are boiled in a large pot, sometimes cooked outside.
-Once it’s ready, the Shrimp Boil is often served on newspaper covered tables for easy cleanup.
+Once ready, the Shrimp Boil is often served on newspaper-covered tables for easy cleanup.

 You can’t have a seafood bake without shrimp!
-The decision to devein shrimp is basically a matter of personal preference, not hygiene, and the vein is not harmful to the human body if eaten.
-Most cooks will not bother deveining medium sized or smaller shrimp unless they look particularly dirty.
-For our sheet pan shrimp boil I try to buy deveined shrimp when possible.
+The decision to devein shrimp is a matter of personal preference, not hygiene, and the vein is not harmful to the human body if eaten.
+Most cooks will not bother deveining medium-sized or smaller shrimp unless they look particularly dirty.
+I try to buy deveined shrimp for our sheet-pan shrimp boil when possible.

-When properly cooked, the exterior should be pink with red tails and the flesh is slightly opaque and a little white in color.
-Uncooked shrimp are grey and if it is bright white in color, there’s a good change the shrimp may be overcooked.
-Overcooked shrimp is rubbery, so take care to cook shrimp only until just done.
+When properly cooked, the exterior should be pink with red tails, and the flesh should be slightly opaque and a little white.
+Uncooked shrimp are grey, and if they are bright white, there’s a good chance they may be overcooked.
+Overcooked shrimp is rubbery, so cook shrimp only until just done.

 We usually do not have many leftovers of this sheet pan shrimp boil, however you can freeze this meal before you cook it.
 To freeze and cook later: Freeze the unbaked seafood bake, except the potatoes, tightly sealed for up to 3 months.
 To cook, thaw the meal, add potatoes, and bake according to the recipe below.
 We do not recommend freezing this meal after cooking because the potatoes and shrimp become mushy.